ZigRFC/ZigRFC/README.md

 # ZigRFC
-Zig bindings for SAP NW RFC SDK.
+Zig bindings for SAP NW RFC SDK, based on version 7.50 patch level 18.

 I more or less tried to make them more Zig idiomatic.
 You might also import and use C headers, but they are less pleasant to work with and lack documentation (see [/src/root_raw.zig](/src/root_raw.zig)).